clemdee/proposal-not-nullish-operator/README.md

 - `variableA !== undefined`
 - `variableA !== void 0`

-However, this would not replace:
+But as it is not handling undeclared variables, it would not replace:
 - `typeof undeclaredVariable === "undefined"`